Berkshire League

-The Berkshire League is a 9-team athletic conference of high schools, located in Litchfield County, Connecticut.
+The Berkshire League is a 8-team athletic conference of high schools, located in Litchfield County, Connecticut.

 The Berkshire League is a member of the Connecticut Interscholastic Athletic Conference (CIAC).

 Teams

-The Berkshire League is made up of nine member schools from around Litchfield County.
+The Berkshire League is made up of eight member schools from around Litchfield County.
 The schools tend to be smaller regional schools and the league encompasses all public schools from the county with the exception of New Milford High School, Torrington High School and Watertown High School.

 Lewis S. Mills High School was a member until the 2019-2020 season, when they decided to join the Central Connecticut Conference due to concerns about declining enrollment and sports-participation at the other schools.

+Litchfield High School and Wamogo Regional High School merged following the culmination of the 2023-2024 school year.